Vieshoth/vieshoth.github.io/pages/2_about.md

 {:toc}

 ## About the site
-This is a personal website of LiXizhi, created with github and jekyll.
+This is a personal website of Vieshoth, created with github and jekyll.
+Which contains materials on Embedded topics.
-Create your own website is as easy as clone or fork a [template](https://github.com/LiXizhi/lixizhi.github.io) on github, and [commit](http://jekyllrb.com/docs/posts/) to `_posts` folder.

 ### Admin tools
 * site [configuration file](https://github.com/LiXizhi/lixizhi.github.io/blob/master/_config.yml)